openshift-labs/cloud-native-katacoda/scenarios/continuous-delivery/01-create-repo.md

-There is a Gogs Git Server deployed on your OpenShift cluster which you can use for version control during this lab.
+There is a Gogs Git Server deployed on your OpenShift cluster which you can use for version control during this scenario.
 Open Gogs in a new browser tab:

 <https://gogs-[[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com>